Assessment of one-way coupling methods from a potential to a viscous flow solver based on domain- and

 \subsubsection{Sensitivity to tolerance targets of the FD method}

 A study was conducted on the tolerance targets and their effects on the obtained results within the FD approach.
-It was shown that using the original tolerance ($10^{-9}$, $10^{-8}$ and $10^{-7}$ for the velocity, pressure and \ofkw{PIMPLE} loop, respectively) leads to a large computational cost, mainly because they correspond to a dimensionless number, scaled by the field values.
+It was shown that using the original tolerance ($10^{-9}$, $10^{-8}$ and $10^{-7}$ for the velocity, pressure and \ofkw{PIMPLE} loop, respectively) leads to a large computational cost, mainly because they correspond to dimensionless quantities, obtained after normalization by representative field values.
 In the FD approach, the field of interest, especially the pressure $p^*$, is order of magnitude smaller that the resolved fields in the DD approach.
 In practice it was found that the targets could be multiplied by $10^4$ (\ie $10^{-5}$, $10^{-4}$ and $10^{-3}$ for the velocity, pressure and the \ofkw{PIMPLE} loop, respectively), with a maximal difference on the obtained complementary pressure field after the simulation of 6 wave periods of only $3.6\%$.
-We would like to underline that this difference is relative to the \emph{complementary} pressure field amplitude, which is an order of magnitude lower than the total pressure field ($\approx12\si{Pa}$ and $700\si{Pa}$ respectively, see \eg \cref{fig:sub:plotOverLineMultiCasevCvsdCP}).
+We would like to underline that this difference is relative to the \emph{complementary} pressure field amplitude, which is an order of magnitude lower than the total dynamic pressure field ($\approx12\si{Pa}$ and $700\si{Pa}$ respectively, see \eg \cref{fig:sub:plotOverLineMultiCasevCvsdCP}).